DICO-TEAM/dico-chain/docs/create-vc-dao.md

 ![DAO account asset info_1](./vc-dao-pic/DAO%20account%20asset%20info_1.png) Eve asset info
 ![Eve asset info](./vc-dao-pic/Eve%20asset%20info.png)
-agency成功执行一个transfer交易
+agency successfully executed a transfer transaction.
-## 6. square executes external transactions
+## 7. square executes external transactions
 > It is possible to perform all external transactions that the DAO template allows, and the following are just examples

 Let's transfer the asset in the DAO to Ferdie 200000000000000.